volxxxx1999/BioInfoWeb/src/main/resources/static/quarTeT/pages/document-web.md

   The name (prefix) used on your generated files.
 Default: quarTeT

 ### Result
-- Genome overview
+- Centromere overview
-  This plot gives an overview of the genome relative length and remaining gap distribution.
+  This plot gives an overview of the genome relative length and predicted best centromere location alongside gap distribution.
-- Genome statistic
+- Centromere candidates statistic
-  This table gives the length and gap remaining location of each chromosome.
-Genome total size and GC content are given above the table.
+  This table gives the location and detailed information of best centromere candidate for each chromosome.
-- Gap filling detail
-  This table gives information about how the gaps are closed.
-Gap closed/remaining count and total filled length are given above the table.
+  Click `>` at the left will expand a secondory table of main monomer information.
+  Click `Show More` at the right will open a sub table of other candidates for this chromosome.
-- Download genome
+- Download
+  Click `Download candidates data` to get an archive of all centromere candidates information for each chromosome.
+This is the same as the table in `Show More`.
+  Click `Download TR annotation` to get an archive of all tandem repeat annotation for each chromosome.
-  Click `Download Genome` buttom to get the gap-filled genome.
+  Click `Download TR sequence` to get an archive of all tandem repeat monomer sequence.

+## TeloExplorer